October 7, 2020 From the vaults: this feature was originally published on February 16, 2016.

-“This time I think we were just able to do everything right across the board, whereas before we had a much smaller team,” suggests Psyonix’s director of development Thomas Silloway.
+“This time I think we were just able to do everything right across the board, whereas before we had a much smaller team,” Psyonix’s director of development Thomas Silloway suggests.
 “This time, we made a really good game, we had a really good marketing plan for getting the word out there, and then it kind of went viral as we were getting close to release.
 A bunch of people picked it up on Twitch from our betas and it just started getting a lot of hype.”

-Compared to its lesser-known predecessor, Rocket League is a far more refined experience.
-Gone are the perfunctory facades and at times complicated guidelines of old, and in their place are simple rules, a simple premise, and a simple goal.
-Mastering the art of the double-jump, or nailing a mid-air volley can demand hours of practice, yet what makes Rocket League so special is its accessibility: it welcomes first timers with the same enthusiasm as returning veterans.
+Compared to its lesser known predecessor, Rocket League is a far more refined experience.
+Gone are the perfunctory façades and at times complicated guidelines of old, and in their place are simple rules, a simple premise, and a simple goal.
+Mastering the art of the double-jump or nailing a mid-air volley can demand hours of practice, yet what makes Rocket League so special is its accessibility: it welcomes first-timers with the same enthusiasm as returning veterans.

-“One day we threw a ball into the map with us,” says Silloway, recalling time spent playtesting Rocket League’s older sibling the best part of a decade ago.
-“We were playing a game of hitting it around and we ended up deciding that was way more fun than the other game that we were playing.
+“One day we threw a ball into the map with us,” Silloway says, recalling time spent playtesting Rocket League’s older sibling the best part of a decade ago.
+“We were playing a game of hitting it around and we ended up deciding that was way more fun than the other game we were playing.
 We just kept playing that game over and over in our playtests and it was actually taking away from the work we were doing on the vehicular combat game.

 “At some point, we were like: either we have to stop playing this game, or we have to make this our new game because we’re not getting any work done on the other one.”

-Founded by Dave Hagewood at the turn of the millennium, Psyonix spread itself between work on the ill-fated Vampire Hunter: The Dark Prophecy, and Unreal Tournament 4.
+Founded by Dave Hagewood at the turn of the millennium, Psyonix spread itself between work on the ill-fated Vampire Hunter: The Dark Prophecy and Unreal Tournament 4.
 In the latter, Hagewood designed and prototyped vehicle physics in the game’s Onslaught Mode – a vehicle-oriented setting where you’d work to destroy the opposition’s power core to secure victory.

-Silloway entered the Psyonix fray a couple of years later – nine and half years ago now, he says – by virtue of a competitive programming internship when the team comprised just Hagewood, Jerad Heck, Ben Beckwith and a few others.
-Although now over 40-members strong, only a select few made it through the internship process back then to form the team that shipped Battle-Cars.
+Silloway entered the Psyonix fray a couple of years later – nine and half years ago now, he says – by virtue of a competitive programming internship when the team comprised just Hagewood, Jerad Heck, Ben Beckwith, and a few others.
+Although now over 40 members strong, only a select few made it through the internship process back then to form the team that shipped Battle-Cars.

-“When we came on board we already had some version of whacky car games going on,” he says, before they realised lobbing a ball into the fold would make for a far better game.
+“When we came on board we already had some version of wacky car games going on,” he says, before they realised lobbing a ball into the fold would make for a far better game.